 How do I choose a safe baby wash?

 Skip ahead to any section you find the most interesting!

 Why Do Babies Need A Bath?

-The Nationwide Children’s Hospital in Ohio highlights that bath time is a great bonding experience between mamas and babies.
-“It’s a good time to talk to your baby and let him learn to make sounds and make eye contact,” they add.
+The Nationwide Children’s Hospital in Ohio highlights bath time is a great bonding experience between mamas and babies.
+“It’s a good time to talk to your baby and let him learn to make sounds and eye contact,” they add.